turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/cart_implementation.markdown

 * Which controller?
 * What does the view look like?
-* How can we make the backpack have access to BackpackPokemon objects instead of just iterating through a hash of keys and values?
+* How can we make the backpack have access to Backpack objects instead of just iterating through a hash of keys and values?

 #### Ending and saving the game